-We considered the most important attributes and structured our testing accordingly.
+We considered the most important attributes and structured our testing appropriately.
 Each product was analyzed by five distinct metrics, including durability, performance, image quality, ease of use, and features.

 To determine how well each trail camera performed, we considered trigger speed, range of motion detection, battery life, image recovery time, and video audio clarity.
 To test this, we conducted a distance detection test by setting up the cameras at a 3-4 foot height, laid out a 100-foot tape measure, and then walked in front of each camera at 20-foot intervals.
 We conducted an additional field test by placing the cameras on a remote property for over 100 hours.

-Our top two performers were the Strike Force Pro and the Strike Force Extreme.
+Our top two performers were the Bushnell Core DS No Glow 30MP and the Strike Force Pro.
 The Strike Force Pro has a lightning-fast trigger speed that picks up on motion like the blink of an eye.
 Both have an optimum photo recovery time, which gives you a play-by-play photo series of the subject in motion along with long-distance detection.

-The GardePro detected motion of up to 80 feet and produced multiple images with minimal lag time.
-We liked how this trail camera performed at night, as it gave us several shots of a raccoon searching around when other options did not.
-The Bushnell Trophy Cam was on par with the GardePro as far as distance and photo recovery time.
+The GardePro and Browning Strike Force Extreme both detected motion of up to 80 feet during the day and produced multiple images with minimal lag time.
+The Extreme's variable trigger speed can really help you to hone in on the perfect settings for the environment in which you are monitoring.
+We liked how the GardePro performed at night, as it gave us several shots of a raccoon searching around when other options did not.
 The Victure picked up the motion of a jumping chipmunk but didn't do so well at long distances.
-We also wished the T45A had a faster recovery time as we found the lag to be more sluggish than some of the other options.
+We also wished the Campark T45A had a faster recovery time as we found the lag to be more sluggish than some of the other options.

 At 20MP, the GardePro proved to produce good quality photos both during the day and night.
 This makes this trail cam a good option for homeowners wanting to get a glimpse into what is happening around their property at night.
-Meanwhile, we liked the video and audio quality of the T80, which slightly outperformed its T45A and T20-1 counterparts in this metric.
+Meanwhile, we liked the video and audio quality of the Campark T80, which slightly outperformed its T45A counterpart in this metric.
+Despite its lower megapixel rating, our team found that the Browning Strike Force Extreme produced some of the sharpest images even at 16MP.
 Our least favorite performer was the APEMAN.
 This trail camera produced the most sasquatch-style images, which perhaps is fitting given the name.

 Ease of Setup

 The simple camera menu layout of the GardePro and Meidase are very user-friendly, making these two options great for beginners.
-We also really liked the operation panel layout of the T80 and T45A.
+We also really liked the operation panel layout of the Campark T80 and Campark T45A.
 Additionally, both of these options include a colorful viewing screen that allows you to see what you are recording.
-We only wished the screen was on the opposite panel.
-This is precisely what we liked about the APEMAN.
-The viewing screen is conveniently located so you can attach the camera to a tree and achieve the desired angle without having to find the angle first and then attach the camera.
+If you value simplicity, it's hard to beat the setup process of the Browning Strike Force Extreme.
+Although it lacks an LCD, this device is a no-brainer to activate.

-Some options such as the Bushnell Trophy Cam and Meidase allow you to set up specific time intervals for monitoring.
+Some options such as the Bushnell Core DS No Glow and Meidase allow you to set up specific time intervals for monitoring.
 However, our favorite features were a fast trigger speed coupled with minimal recovery photo time.
 Combining these two features optimizes your chance of capturing all the action, which is where the Strike Force Pro blows the competition out of the water.
 The one downfall is the more photos you take, the more battery and card space you use.

 Choosing a trail camera can be an incredibly daunting experience.
 All the product specs, customizable features, and range in price require a ton of research.
 This is why we did all the research and field testing to provide you with all the information you need.
 We hope you find our results and top picks helpful in picking out which one is best for you.